jyyulab/MICA/readme.md

 The package requirement range has been broaden, and it will be more convenient in the future.

+New in mica bin test:
+for ge mode:
+-bs(--bin-size): set the bin size for MI calculation -bp(--bin-power): set the bin size by setting the index of the power for MI calculation(4 means **1/4)

 Example:

 mica ge -i /input_root -o /output_root -nnt ann -annm 8 -annef 1000

 ## Common questions/issues: